Mi’kmaw History & Culture

 Multiple Locations

-From craft take-homes to stories and performances, we honour Mi'kmaw History Month with these events for families.
+From craft take-homes to stories and performances, we honour Mi'kmaw History Month with these events for all ages.

 Official Mi'kmaw History Month 2025 Poster: Download & View